Zydak/Vulkan-Path-Tracer/README.md

 The acceleration structure for ray tracing as well as all mesh intersection tests are handled through the Vulkan RT pipeline, and that part of the code is handled by [VulkanHelper](https://github.com/Zydak/VulkanHelper).
 I decided to use Vulkan RT pipeline for the simplicity and performance.
 It allows for utilizing RT cores on the newer GPUs so it's a lot faster than doing everything in compute.
 And of course you don't have to set up your own acceleration structure so it's way simpler.
 Although I wonder if using ray queries inside a compute shader would be faster or slower.
 I never got to test that out.
 The only thing that's worth noting here is that I do loop based approach for generating rays instead of recursion (I don't spawn new rays from hit shader), I found it around 2x-3x faster.
 I guess the GPU doesn't like recursion.
 Also with loop based approach there's no depth limit.
 Last time I checked vulkan only guarantees that the recursion limit is at least 1, anything above that varies per GPU.

 ## BSDF
 When making the BSDF I did not aim for being 100% physically correct, I just wanted something good looking, and easy to play with.
 That's why materials use a principled BSDF (Bidirectional Scattering Distribution Function), which means that there is no material type per se.
 You edit the material property values (like metallic) and the lobes are blended between for you.
 So to put it into words nicely: it's a **multi-lobe BSDF with scalar-weighted blending**.
 This approach is useful because it allows for a lot of artistic control.
 I can also really easily import materials from different file formats like glTF or OBJ, so that I don't have to roll my own format.
 As a reference I mostly used Blenders' cycles, I didn't aim to get everything 100% the same, because cycles is a really complex renderer, more like a loosely defined frame of reference.
 This way, I can easily create scenes in blender and export them to my renderer, since I have neither proper editor nor a custom file format.
-They won't look 100% the same, but they'll be similiar enough to look good.
+They won't look 100% the same, but they'll be similar enough to look good.

 Of course, I wanted the path tracer to at least be physically based, if not 100% physically accurate.
-Surfaces are modeled using microfacet theory, and I chose the GGX distribution for its industry standard status, it's extensively documentated, and easy to implementation considering the amount of resources.
+Surfaces are modeled using microfacet theory, and I chose the GGX distribution for its industry standard status, it's extensively documented, and easy to implementation considering the amount of resources.
 Outgoing directions are sampled using importance sampling, which is a low hanging fruit given that I'm already using GGX.
 Importance sampling is almost always included in GGX related papers and articles, and it significantly boosts convergence speed.

 Here's a side by side comparison.
 Rough surfaces aren't really a problem, since the distribution is still a close match, but when something less rough is introduced, it takes a absurd amount of time to converge with uniform sampling.
 Both images have 50K samples per pixel.
 The left one is using uniforms sampling, and the right one is importance sampling the BSDF.